 This section clearly states that pairs of doors need to have one leaf with a clear opening width of 32 inches – not both leaves.
 However, the 18-inch-wide door would not provide enough clearance for a person traveling in that direction.
 Most double-egress pairs do not have hardware on the pull side of the door, so operating the larger door from the pull side would typically not be an option, and could create an egress problem depending on the required direction of door swing.

 I asked the ICC for a staff opinion, and we are in agreement as to the intent of the IBC.
 Each leaf of a double-egress pair should provide a clear opening width of 32 inches, minimum.* An AHJ may interpret this differently, especially for double-egress pairs that are not installed because of a requirement to provide egress in both directions.
 For example, if a storage room had a double-egress pair because of a conflict with another door opening, a smaller “inactive” leaf may be acceptable.
 For a cross-corridor opening, I would err on the side of caution (and common sense), and provide the required clear opening width at both leaves.
-I’ve added this clarification to my code development wish list, but it would not be addressed until the 2021 edition so until then it will remain one of those pesky grey areas.

 *Note that some doors in Group I-2 occupancies require a clear opening of 41 1/2 inches, minimum.
 I would interpret this to mean 41 1/2 inches minimum for each leaf of a double-egress pair, but this is not clearly stated.